seanredmond/jekyll-ddg-search/README.md

         {% ddg_search_form site:example.com prefill:Search+example.com}
     </div>

-You can then use the selectors `.mysearch iframe` and `mysearch form` in your site‘s CSS.
+You can then use the selectors `.mysearch iframe` and `.mysearch form` in your site‘s CSS.

 ## Frameborder